An Ebola outbreak in Congo might be a chance to use a new vaccine

 Related: Antibody Treatment Works Against Ebola Virus Cousin

-The Democratic Republic of Congo has had several outbreaks but none in areas similar to the West Africa epidemic, which spread widely in part because of intense cross-border travel and trade.
-The last one was in 2014.
+The Democratic Republic of Congo has had eight outbreaks but none in areas similar to the West Africa epidemic, which spread widely in part because of intense cross-border travel and trade in densely populated areas.
+The last one was in 2014, and killed 49 people.

 "It is a sad fact that the people of the DRC are all too familiar with this horrific disease," Berkley added in a statement.
 "The fact that this is a country that has experience dealing with Ebola should give us hope that we won't see a pandemic on the scale of the 2014 outbreak that hit West Africa.
 We stand ready to support the DRC Government in its fight against Ebola."